 You will also work closely with the Course Director and College of Engineering and Physical Sciences Careers Team, who will provide advice on putting together your CV, making applications, and good interview technique, all of which will maximise your chances of securing the industrial placement you want.

 - Practical Chemistry IIb2 - 10 credits

 - Year 2 Chemistry Options A – 10 credits

 - Year 2 Chemistry Options B – 10 credits

 Progression to Stage 3 of the Chemistry with Industrial Experience degree programme requires an Overall Year 2 Mark of greater than 60%, normally to include passes in all three core chemistry exams at Stage 2.
 Progression to stage 3 of the Chemistry with Industrial Experience requires the student to have been offered and have accepted a placement position which has been approved by the School of Chemistry.

-Whilst you are out on your industrial placement, you will maintain frequent contact with Birmingham Chemistry via your academic tutor, who will visit you on site to monitor your progress and check on your welfare.
+Whilst you are out on your industrial placement, you will maintain frequent contact with Birmingham Chemistry via your academic supervisor, who has been assigned to support you during your placement and will visit you on site to monitor your progress and check on your welfare.
 You will write a report on your work and present your results to your peers and other members of the School in a research symposium.

 In order that you can return to Birmingham with the necessary skills and knowledge to successfully rejoin your MSci cohort for the fourth year, you will also undertake 30 credits of distance-learning modules covering core Year 3 material in inorganic, organic and physical chemistry.